Dexxii/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that creates a directory named
+a script that creates a directory